NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/IsolatedBuildingCFD.rst

 #. **Refinement Level**: Specifies the level of refinement for the edges.
 To better resolve the edges, it needs to be bigger than the highest refinement level used in the *Surface Refinement* tab.

 	.. note::
-		If  the refinements are done by progressively splitting the cells from the previous level.
-Thus, the mesh size is reduced by half when we go one refinement level higher.
+		Near sharp edges, sometimes the building geometry might not be resolved well.
+In this case, the quality of the generated grid can be improved by adjusting feature resolution angle in *Advanced Options* section.
+Note that changes to meshing parameters will not take effect unless the user run the whole mesh generation again.

 Prism Layers
 """"""""""""""""
 Another important refinement option includes prism layers.
 Prism layers are dense layers of usually stretched cells added near solid boundaries.
-By adding multiple prismatic layers of cells on the building surface, one can improve the resolution of the thin boundary layer that develops at solid walls.
-The inputs needed to specify prism layers are given in :numref:`fig-iso-mesh-tab-prism-layers`.
+By adding multiple prismatic layers of cells on the building surface, one can improve the resolution of the thin boundary layer that develops on the walls.
+The prism layers are inserted by splitting the first layer of off-wall cells on the surface.
+The inputs needed to specify prism layers are shown in :numref:`fig-iso-mesh-tab-prism-layers`.

 .. _fig-iso-mesh-tab-prism-layers:
 .. figure:: figures/IsolatedBuildingCFD/mesh_tab_prism_layers.svg